 (1) A prime contractor who transports a constituent of a bulk AN-based explosive in an MPU on a road or in a mine must hold an explosives manufacture (MPU) licence.

-(2) A person who drives an MPU transporting a constituent of a bulk AN-based explosive on a road must be a secure employee of a person who holds an explosives manufacture (MPU) licence.
+(2) A person who drives an MPU transporting a constituent of a bulk AN-based explosive on a road must be a secure nominee of the holder of an explosives manufacture (MPU) licence acting in accordance with an unsupervised access authorisation given by the holder to the nominee.

-Penalty: a level 1 fine and imprisonment for 10 months.
+Penalty: a level 1 fine or imprisonment for 10 months.

 (3) Subregulation (2) does not affect any requirement in the Dangerous Goods Safety (Road and Rail Transport of Non-explosives) Regulations 2007 to hold a dangerous goods driver licence.

+[Regulation 102 amended in Gazette 2 Dec 2013 p.
+5585-6.]

 Division 3 — Transport by road or rail

 103. Application of this Division